Tumpsh/online-education-course/modules/revision_and_reflection/peer_reviews.md

 The knowledge gained from peer feedback (both receiving and providing) appears to have gone beyond the knowledge in the paper.
 Students are able to experience a broader array of knowledge from other students' work, and are also able to improve their own writing as a result of understanding what their audience desired.

-Peer reviews are efficient for giving students example assignments, helping students internalize their own strengths and weaknesses in a non-judgemental way, and providing incentive for students to improve their work, as a peer review may feel more personal and meaningful than an instructor's score.
+Peer reviews are efficient for giving students example assignments, helping students internalize their own strengths and weaknesses in a non-judgmental way, and providing incentive for students to improve their work, as a peer review may feel more personal and meaningful than an instructor's score.

 Some important features of peer reviews in order to remain engaging and successful include
 	* *Clear guidelines on how to review.* Specify if students should leave numeric or letter grades.
 Provide a rubric, if so.
 Should a student correct details, such as grammar and formatting?
 Should a student break feedback up into sections?
-	* *Non-judgemental nature.* Students should be anonymous to their peers, if possible.
-If not possible, a course must emphasize the importance of constructive criticism and non-personal or judgemental feedback.
+	* *Non-judgmental nature.* Students should be anonymous to their peers, if possible.
+If not possible, a course must emphasize the importance of constructive criticism and non-personal or judgmental feedback.
 	* *Discussion.* If possible, allow students to engage with their reviewers (though may be difficult anonymously), and respond about feedback given.

 *Activity:*